 Growing Douglas Asters

 Douglas aster flowers usually grow best in moist, well-drained soil.
-But they sometimes thrive in wetland areas.
+They sometimes thrive in wetland areas as well.
 They need a location in sun or partial shade.
 The ideal climate for them will offer long days while the plant is getting started, then shorter days when it is flowering – much like other asters.

 Douglas Aster Plant Care